taher435/taher435.github.io/_posts/2020-06-19-run-angular-tests-in-parallel-bitbucket-pipeline.md

 ---
 ![alt](/assets/post-images/20200619/parallel.png)

-At [Galen Data](http://galendata.com) we run out CI on Bitbucket Pipelines.
+At [Galen Data](http://galendata.com), we run out CI on Bitbucket Pipelines.
 We use Angular as our frontend framework.
-Over the time, our Angular frontend app grew bigger and so did our unit tests.
+Over time, our Angular frontend app grew bigger, and so did our unit tests.
 As of today, we have around 4000+ unit tests.
-Running all the tests on our CI takes around 4-6 mins.
-Some would says that it's not that bad.
+Running all the tests on our CI takes about 4-6 mins.
+Some would say that it's not that bad.
 However, we wanted to make it a bit faster.

 Angular uses jasmine and karma for executing unit tests.
 [Karma](https://karma-runner.github.io/latest/index.html) is the executor that runs the test on an actual browser.
 Karma relies on a configuration file `karma.conf` that should already be present in your Angular app (if you created the project using the `ng new` command).

 By default, karma runs all the tests serially.
-However, there is an NPM package [karma-parallel](https://www.npmjs.com/package/karma-parallel) which can run the tests in a distributed manner.
-In it's default setting, it creates browser instances equal to `CPU core count - 1` and divided the tests equally among the instances.
+However, there is an NPM package [karma-parallel](https://www.npmjs.com/package/karma-parallel) that can run the tests in a distributed manner.
+In its default setting, it creates browser instances equal to `CPU core count - 1` and divided the tests equally among the instances.

 Running parallel tests in your local machine is pretty straightforward.
-Just follow the setup instructions on the karma-parallel NPM package and you are good to go.
-To run them on a CI instance  (like Bitbucket Pipeline) you have to make some changes in the configuration to get it working.
+Just follow the setup instructions on the karma-parallel NPM package, and you are good to go.
+To run them on a CI instance  (like Bitbucket Pipeline), you have to make some changes in the configuration to get it working.

 ### Headless Browser
 When you run an angular test with karma, it will open up a browser window and you will it running your tests on the application.
 In a CI, things are different as there is no UI.
-For that, you will have to use an headless browser.
-Chrome is one of the most used browser for testing with Angular.
-You can setup your CI to use a docker image that has a headless chrome installed.
+For that, you will have to use a headless browser.
+Chrome is one of the most used browsers for testing with Angular.
+You can set up your CI to use a docker image that has a headless chrome installed.
 You can use this [docker image](https://hub.docker.com/r/galencloud/node-angular-chrome) in your bitbucket pipeline yml file.

 ### Karma Config